-B. Plant species and their parts, products, and by-products that have had at least one shipment imported in the period between August 12, 1997 and July 16, 2005, provided that it is from the same country of origin, it serves the same use, it has not presented a record of interception of quarantine pests to Brazil and provided that it has no specific regulated phytosanitary requirements.
+Plant species and their parts, products, and by-products that have had at least one shipment imported in the period between August 12, 1997 and July 16, 2005, provided that it is from the same country of origin, it serves the same use, it has not presented a record of interception of quarantine pests to Brazil and provided that it has no specific regulated phytosanitary requirements.
 Products considered enterable under this condition are listed as Vegetal Products with Authorized Importation (PVIA) on MAPA's webpage.

-Given continuous changes occurring in this area, U.S. exporters should check APHIS EXCEPT database or at the APHIS-IS office in the U.S. Embassy in Brasilia for additional information on the status of phytosanitary import requirements.
+Given continuous changes occurring in this area, U.S. exporters should check APHIS import and export database or with the APHIS office in the U.S. Embassy in Brasilia for additional information on the status of phytosanitary import requirements.

-VI.IV.
-MAPA's Inspection Requirements for Animal Feed
+MAPA's Inspection Requirements for Animal Feed: